bbe2/Overview/README.md

 -> f.chollet on the measure of intelligence' is rather amazing, https://arxiv.org/abs/1911.01547

 ---------
->> Major LEX FRIDMAN fan.
+Major `LEX FRIDMAN` fan.
 I would like to use his podcasts as a basis for expanding computer literacy.
-**Proud to make it to last interview round with Dr. Fridman <secretary position>.**
+**Proud to make it to last interview round with Lex as his secretary, 2020**
-**Unfortunately I was too slow on the timed tests and.or didn't fancy his brain's machine learning scoring** https://lexfridman.com/
+**even though he should have picked me i forgive him** https://lexfridman.com/

->>>it would be beautiful to see a nexus of brainwave transmissions
+>>> it would be beautiful to see a nexus of brainwave transmissions
 >>>>        Need to expand understanding and scope of consciousness
 >>>> >>>>          beauty will save the world - Dostoevsky
 >>>>      reason is a slave of the passions - D. Hume